 THE ADVENTURE GAME (BBC2 1980-86)

 Fantastic series for BBC2 teatimes, this game was set on Arg - a small planet of little consequence - in which C-list celebrities had to work their way through a series of logic games, winning drognas - the planet's currency - as they went.
 Best remembered for the scary Vortex end game, where the celebs had to cross a hexagon grid to safety, but risk stepping on the ever-moving vortex which would zap the contestant into space.
 Also there was the ruler of Arg - the Rangdo - who looked like an aspidistra, and his grey-haired butler Gordon.
-All surviving episodes will be available on DVD from June 2017!
+All surviving episodes are now available on DVD!

 ASK THE FAMILY (BBC1 1967-84, UK Gold/BBC2 1999)